loganscott74/loganscott74/resume.md

 ## Lead Front End Developer
 Bisket Media, Start Up | October 2023 - Present
- - Developing an app to allow for people to connect with people they meet in person using location data
+ - Constructing an app using Swift and Xcode to allow for people to connect with others they meet in person using location data
+ - Connecting with a backend to ensure a seamless user experience

 ## Ride Operator, Supervisor
 Six Flags Great Adventure, Jackson, NJ | June 2021 - August 2023